2013 horse meat scandal

-The 2013 horsemeat scandal was a food fraud crisis that began on 15 January 2013 when it was reported that a wide range of food products advertised in the European Union as containing beef were found to contain undeclared or improperly declared horse meat.
-The crisis escalated in February 2013 when some Findus products were found to contain as much as 100% horsemeat instead of beef.
+The 2013 horse meat scandal was a food fraud crisis that began on 15 January 2013 when it was reported that a wide range of food products advertised in the European Union as containing beef were found to contain undeclared or improperly declared horse meat.
+The crisis escalated in February 2013 when some Findus products were found to contain up to 100% horsemeat instead of beef.
 A smaller number of products also contained other undeclared meats, such as pork.
 The issue was discovered through DNA testing on frozen beefburgers and lasagne sold in several Irish and British supermarkets.

-The analysis stated that 23 out of 27 samples of beef burgers also contained pig DNA.
+The analysis found that 23 out of 27 beef burger samples also contained pig DNA.
 Adherents of some religions are forbidden from eating pork or horse meat due to their beliefs.

-While the presence of undeclared meat was not a health issue, the scandal revealed a major breakdown in the traceability of the food supply chain, and the risk that harmful ingredients could have been included as well.
+While the presence of undeclared meat was not a health issue, the scandal revealed a major breakdown in the traceability of the food supply chain and the risk that harmful ingredients could have been included.
 Sports horses, for example, could have entered the food supply chain, and with them the veterinary drug phenylbutazone, which is banned in food animals.
 The scandal later spread to 13 other European countries, and European authorities decided to find an EU-wide solution.
 They initiated meat testing of about 4,000 horse meat samples for the veterinary drug.